crocme10/zero2prod/README.md

 The source for zero2prod uses sqlx, which makes compiles time checks against a running database.
 So we have the choice,

-- either use sqlx's offline mode, to use a file in the source, `sqlx-data.json` in place of a running database,
+- either use sqlx's offline mode (requires to run `cargo sqlx prepare` ahead of the compilation)
 - or start the database before compiling the project.

 Let's go with the second option.
 We use